Skip to content

 Getting the settings of an ICD right

-Watch CRY’s myheart cardiologist, Dr Michael Papadakis, talk about the reasons to get the settings of an ICD right if you do intensive exercise.
-It is very important for individuals who have an ICD that the cardiologist takes a comprehensive history before implanting and after the ICD as to what the intentions of that particular […]
+Watch CRY’s myheart cardiologist, Professor Michael Papadakis, talk about the reasons to get the settings of an ICD right if you do intensive exercise.
+It is very important for individuals who have an ICD that the cardiologist takes a comprehensive history before implanting and after the ICD as to what the intentions of that particular individual are.
+Let’s give an

 Limitations of an ICD